 Chat with the service people.
 Waiters and waitresses are some of the best local color you’ll find.

+Eat in.
 If you don’t want to endure yet another public meal alone, use room service or order carry-out from a restaurant nearby.

 The constant sensory input and vigilance of traveling alone can wear you down.
 If you feel your attention or your body flagging, don’t be afraid to back off your ambitious itinerary, slow the pace, and kick back for a bit.